-What we found out was that when shipping from China, or Internationally in general, and when using an International courier other than any of the couriers Amazon is cooperating with, the tracking number becomes invalid.
+What we found out was when shipping from China (or Internationally in general) and if using an International courier, other than the couriers Amazon is cooperating with, the tracking number becomes invalid.
 Amazon cannot track packages sent via E-Packet, Turkey Post etc.

-Even, that Amazon makes belief it is okay to ship with “none Amazon couriers” by having an option called “Other”, it will get your account suspended in the long run.
+Although, Amazon makes belief it is okay to ship with “none Amazon couriers” by having the option called “Other”, it will get your account suspended in the long run.

-Use the Amazon FBA Program On International Products
+Use The Amazon FBA Program On International Products

 You can read more about dropshipping or retail arbitrage here: